tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 later works, religion, myth, and psychology, is super fun and interesting.

-Besides, if mimetic theory is actually the humanities equivalant of gravity, eventually we'll have quantum mimetic theory, and then just fuck it.
+Besides, if mimetic theory is actually the humanities equivalent of gravity, eventually we'll have quantum mimetic theory, and then just fuck it.

-Keeping to this book and not falling into defending or attacking mimetic theory, I'll say that maybe you should read it.

 DDATN is a giant treasure chest of thought and analysis, and reading Girard's interpretation of these author's works shows just how